Computer Science Courses

 51. Introduction to Computer Science

 First computer science course intended for students planning to minor (sequence) or major in computer science or a related field.
 Students will learn principles of developing object-oriented programs using a modern programming language such as Java.
-Fundamental concepts covered will include abstraction using classes, control structures, elementary data structures (arrays and linked lists), object-oriented design, elementary algorithms (sorting and searching), and recursion.
+Fundamental concepts covered will include abstraction using classes, control structures, elementary data structures (arrays and linked lists), object-oriented design, elementary algorithms (sorting and searching), recursion, exceptions, debugging, and files.
 No previous programming experience assumed.
-Offered jointly with Pomona College.
-Offered every semester.

 52. Fundamentals of Computer Science

 A solid foundation in functional programming, procedural and data abstraction, recursion, and problem solving.
 Applications to key areas of computer science, including algorithms and complexity, computer architecture and organization, programming languages, finite automata and computability.
 This course serves the same role as HMC CS 60 as a prerequisite for upper division computer science courses at any of the Claremont Colleges.
 Prerequisite: Computer Science 51.

 This course builds on the computing concepts and programming skills acquired in Computer Science 51.
 Key topics include abstract data types (including stacks, queues, trees, priority queues, dynamic dictionaries, disjoint sets), classical algorithms (including sorting and searching), analysis of algorithms (including worst-case, average-case, and amortized analysis), and storage management.
 Extensive practice in implementing these data structures in Java.
 Includes an introduction to manual memory management in C++.
 This course serves the same role as HMC CS 70 as a prerequisite for upper division computer science courses at any of the Claremont Colleges.
 Prerequisite: Computer Science 51.

 81. Computability and Logic